 14 December 1889: Arsenal played teams in two separate cup matches in one day, following the refusal of both cup organisers to allow a postponement.
 The results were Gravesend 2 Arsenal 7, (Kent Senior Cup) and Arsenal 6 St Martin’s Athletic 0, (London Senior Cup)

-14 December 1895: Centre half Jimmy Boyle became the 4th goalkeeper to be used thus far in the season, but Arsenal remained 5th despite a 1-4 away defeat to Burton.
+14 December 1895: Centre half Jimmy Boyle became the 4th goalkeeper to be used thus far in the season.
+Arsenal remained 5th despite a 1-4 away defeat to Burton.
 Boyd scored the Arsenal goal.

-14 December 1922 Don Roper born was seen as a schoolboy by Southampton, playing for Bitterne Nomads, in the Hampshire League and turned professional with Southampton in 1939, (and not 1949 as Brian Glanville claimed in the Guardian) and started playing for the club during the second world war.
+14 December 1922 Don Roper born.
+He was spotted as a schoolboy by Southampton, playing for Bitterne Nomads, in the Hampshire League and turned professional with Southampton in 1939, (and not 1949 as Brian Glanville claimed in the Guardian) and started playing for the club during the second world war.

 14 December 1937: John Milne sold to Middlesbrough.
 He had made 54 appearances for Arsenal scoring 19 goals, and retired from football following the outbreak of war.